nathanrossi/meta-random/README.md

 meta-random
 ===========

-This repository is a layer and contains sub-layers which is a composite of various random stuff that I have done/played with.

-Use this layer at your own risk. :)
+This repository is a collection of layers that do various things, some more useful than other and some are just archived versions of old stuff.